ONL PROFESSIONAL LEARNING

 Nurse Leader Master Class

-The Nurse Leader Master Class (NLMC) is one of ONL's signature leadership development programs designed especially for nurse leaders already established in a leadership role, providing three days of highly interactive, cohort-based professional development to help leaders reenergize, refocus, and renew their leadership practice.
+The Nurse Leader Master Class (NLMC) is ONL's signature leadership development program designed especially for nurse leaders already established in a leadership role.
+This three-day, virtual program offers rich, interactive, cohort-based professional learning features a balance of content and facilitated discussions designed to help established nurse leaders reenergize, refocus, and renew their leadership practice while also building connections with a peer network across organizational boundaries.

 What Participants Can Expect